Chetan-cy1/OSS_Project_ChetanYugal/README.md

 ```bash
 ./SystemIdentityReport.sh
 ```
-Shows you a welcome screen with your OS, kernel, username, uptime and Git license information.
+Displays a welcome page with your OS, kernel version, your username, time up and license details of Git.

 **Script 2**
 ```bash
 ./FOSSPackageInspector.sh
 ./FOSSPackageInspector.sh git
 ```
-Pass any package name or leave blank defaults to git.
+Any package name may be passed or can be left blank which default to git.
-Shows if it is installed, version, location, and a philosophy note.
+Indicates whether or not it is in place, and version and whereabouts with a philosophy note.

 **Script 3**
 ```bash
 ./PermissionAuditor.sh
 ```
-Goes through directories like /etc, /var/log, /usr/bin and shows who owns them and how big are they.
+Browses in directories, such as /etc, /var/log, /usr/bin and displays the owner and size of them.
 Also checks for .gitconfig.

 **Script 4**
 ```bash
 ./LogFile.sh
 ./LogFile.sh /var/log/system.log error
 ```
-Reads a log file line by line and counts the keyword matches.
+Processes a line of a log file and counts the number of matches of the key word.
-Shows the last 5 lines that have matched.
+Sees the previous 5 lines which there are a replica.

 **Script 5**
 ```bash
 ./Manifesto.sh
 ```
+Goes through the 3 questions and personal open source manifesto using interactive question and answer.
-Asks you 3 simple questions interactively and saves your personal open source manifesto to a .txt file.
+Also stores your personal open source manifesto as a personal file.

 ---

 ## Requirements

-- macOS Terminal or any Linux system
+- MacOS Terminal or any Linux based operating system.
 - Git installed — `brew install git` on Mac
 - Bash shell (comes pre-installed)